Biden’s Cabinet Picks Target China

 “What has to happen is Indigenous-driven processes that look to the culture and the family to rehabilitate, to rejuvenate, to reground.
 That’s where we actually see success.
 That’s where we see a lowering of recidivism and crime.
 That’s where we see a coming together of communities.
 That’s where we actually see the big healing work done, when it’s Indigenous-driven on the terms of the Indigenous people.”

 Two more webinars are currently scheduled for the Symposium.
 In “Sex Trafficking,” on February 23, panelists Judge Susan Breall, renowned New York Times columnist Nicholas Kristof, and lawyer/advocate Dr. Antonia Lavine discuss sexual exploitation.
-On March 2, the University of Glasgow’s Susan Batchelor and Michele Burman discuss their research and experience in the webinar “Working with Justice-Involved Girls.”
+On March 2, the University of Glasgow’s Susan Batchelor and Michele Burman discuss their research and experience in the webinar “Working with Young Women and Girls.”

 PUBLICATIONS ROUND UP